 We will enter into baseline agreements with the local authorities and other service providers.
 These agreements will guarantee the level of service provision in the area and show you what the councils will continue to provide.
 In this way you can see who does what and be confident that the BID investment is providing added value.

-25: What happens if my business closes or moves during the year?
+17: What happens if my business closes or moves during the year?
 Will I get a refund?

+The BID Levy is based on a Chargeable Day, in our case the 13 October which is the start of the BID year.
+What this means is that whoever is liable for the Business Rates on this day each year is also liable for the full BID levy, in a single payment.
 This means that there are no refunds available for the balance of the year if you move out of the premises for which the levy is liable; the balance of the levy is then a matter for negotiation between you and any incoming tenant or the landlord if at the end of the tenancy.

 The presence of a BID levy should arise in pre-transaction searches and questions about whether a given property is included in a BID area, and if so, the amount of levy and related matters are included in standard enquiries which are raised in every commercial property transaction.

-25: Why can’t I pay in instalments, like Business Rates?
+18: Why can’t I pay in instalments, like Business Rates?